AlienVault OTX

 Search Pulses

-Retrieves pulses with queries.
-Executing this command needs a valid API Key.
+Retrieves pulses using queries.
+This command requires a valid API key.

 Input